 Plugin TitleFetch Accounts

-Plugin DescriptionReturns all Accounts with ID, name, industry, territory, created/modified, last contact & renewal, ARR & MRR, employee count, opportunities (total/open/won/lost), avg deal size, churn rate, NPS, tickets, offices, market share %, growth rate & funding.
+Plugin DescriptionReturns all Accounts with ID, name, industry, territory, created/modified dates, last contact & renewal dates, ARR & MRR, employee count, opportunities (total/open/won/lost), avg deal size, churn rate, NPS, support tickets, offices, market share %, growth rate & funding amount.

 Create a trigger